-The public participation process commenced with a total of 5 newspaper advertisements in two widely distributed newspapers (Windhoek Observer and confidante newspaper) for two consecutive weeks as shown in Appendix A. Known interested and affected parties were notified directly via mail and fax.
-Posters were placed at the office of the Karibib Constituency office, around Karibib town and on farm fences as well.
+The public participation process commenced with a total of 5 newspaper advertisements in two widely distributed newspapers (Windhoek Observer and Confidente) for two consecutive weeks.
+Known interested and affected parties were notified directly via mail.
 Registered mail letters were also sent to the farm owners.
 Interested and affected parties that were notified directly include farmers, government departments, regional council, Namwater, Chamber of Mines and individuals that may be affected by the quarrying activities.
 No negative concerns were received so far, however should any interested and affected parties raise any concerns during the ongoing project phase, the Ministry of Environment, Forestry and Tourism will be immediately notified.